On this page

 - no-one else has received a young carer grant in respect of the person you care for in the last year

-To get a young carer grant the people you provide care for must be getting either,
+To get a young carer grant the person you provide care for must be getting either,

 - personal independence payment, daily living component